 Enable editor tracking on an ArcGIS Server feature layer

-To enable editor tracking on data in an ArcGIS Server feature layer (feature service), the owner of the source data must enable editor tracking.
+To enable editor tracking on data in an ArcGIS Server feature layer (feature service), the owner of the source data must enable editor tracking in the enterprise geodatabase.
 See Editor tracking for feature services in the ArcGIS Server help for more information.

-If a nonauthenticated user edits a feature service with editor tracking enabled, ESRI_Anonymous is recorded in the creator and editor fields, and the corresponding date of creation or edit is set in the geodatabase; however, if you view these fields from the feature service, they appear empty.
-Note that if you add an unsecured feature service to ArcGIS Online or an ArcGIS Enterprise portal (in other words, no ArcGIS Server credential is provided for the service), edits are considered to be from a nonauthenticated user and ESRI_Anonymous is recorded in the creator and editor fields.
+If a nonauthenticated user edits a feature service that has editor tracking enabled, ESRI_Anonymous is recorded in the creator and editor fields, and the corresponding date the feature was created or edited is set in the geodatabase.
+However, when you view these fields from the feature service, they appear empty.

 If you want to enable editor tracking on data you already published, do the following:

-- Sign in to ArcGIS Server Manager as an administrator or publisher and stop the map service (with feature access enabled).
+- As an administrator or publisher, sign in to ArcGIS Server Manager for the ArcGIS Server site where the map service is running and stop the map service (with feature access enabled).

 - Have the data owner enable editor tracking on the feature classes used in your feature service.

-- In ArcGIS Server Manager, start the maps service.
+- In ArcGIS Server Manager, start the map service.